Eva Gore-Booth: Family background and early life

 Eva Selina Laura Gore-Booth was born in County Sligo, Ireland, to Sir Henry and Lady Georgina Gore-Booth of Lissadell.
 She was the third of five children born to the 5th Baronet and his wife and the first of her siblings to be born at Lissadell House.
 She and her siblings, Josslyn Gore-Booth (1869–1944), Constance Georgine Gore-Booth (1868–1927), Mabel Gore-Booth (1874–1955), and Mordaunt Gore-Booth (1878–1958), were the third generation of Gore-Booths at Lissadell.
 The house was built for her paternal grandfather, Sir Robert Gore-Booth, 4th Baronet, between 1830 and 1835 and three generations of Gore-Booths resided there during Eva's childhood, including her paternal grandfather and her maternal grandmother Lady Frances Hill.

-Both Eva and Constance were educated at home and had several governesses throughout their childhood, most notably Miss Noel who recorded most of what is known about Eva's early life.
+Both Eva and Constance were educated at home and had several governesses throughout their childhood, most notably Miss Noel who recorded most of what is known about Gore-Booth's early life.
 She learned French, German, Latin and Greek and developed a love of poetry that was instilled by her maternal grandmother.
-Eva was troubled by the stark contrast between her family's privileged life and the poverty outside Lissadell, particularly during the winter of the Irish Famine (1879) when starving tenants would come to the house begging for food and clothing.
-Esther Roper later remarked that Eva was "haunted by the suffering of the world and had a curious feeling of responsibility for its inequalities and injustices."
+Gore-Booth was troubled by the stark contrast between her family's privileged life and the poverty outside Lissadell, particularly during the winter of the Irish Famine (1879) when starving tenants would come to the house begging for food and clothing.
+Esther Roper later remarked that Gore-Booth was "haunted by the suffering of the world and had a curious feeling of responsibility for its inequalities and injustices."

-Eva's father was a notable Arctic explorer and, during a period of absence from the estate in the 1870s, her mother, Lady Georgina, established a school of needlework for women at Lissadell.
+Gore-Booth's father was a notable Arctic explorer and, during a period of absence from the estate in the 1870s, her mother, Lady Georgina, established a school of needlework for women at Lissadell.
 The women were trained in crochet, embroidery and darn-thread work and the sale of their wares allowed them to earn a wage of 18 shillings per week.
-This enterprise had a great influence on Eva and her later women's suffrage and trade union work.
+This enterprise had a great influence on Gore-Booth and her later women's suffrage and trade union work.

-In 1894, Eva joined her father on his travels around North America and the West Indies.
+In 1894, Gore-Booth joined her father on his travels around North America and the West Indies.
 She kept diaries and documented their travels in "Jamaica, Barbados, Cuba, Florida, New Orleans, St Louis, San Francisco, Vancouver, Toronto, Niagara, Montreal and Quebec."
-On returning to Ireland she met the poet W.B.
-Yeats for the first time.
+On returning to Ireland she met the poet W. B. Yeats for the first time.
 The following year she traveled around Europe with her mother, sister Constance, and friend Rachel Mansfield and, while in Venice, fell ill with a respiratory condition.
 In 1896, while recuperating at the villa of writer George MacDonald and his wife in Bordighera, Italy, she met Esther Roper, the English woman who would become her lifelong companion.
 Roper was also the secretary of the North of England Society for Women's Suffrage.
-Believing that she was dying of tuberculosis, Eva Goore-Booth and Roper settled in Manchester to serve working women throughout the remainder of her life.
+Believing that she was dying of tuberculosis, Gore-Booth and Roper settled in Manchester to serve working women throughout the remainder of her life.

-Eva became a vegetarian in 1900.
+Gore-Booth became a vegetarian in 1900.